 If you like coconut you’ll love this very Aussie food – the Lamington.
 A Lamington is basically a square of sponge cake covered in chocolate sauce or sometimes raspberry sauce and then covered in coconut.
-To begin with I avoided these because I thought they sounded disgusting, however they’re really nice with a cup of tea in the afternoon!
+To begin with I avoided these because I thought they sounded disgusting as I’m not so keen on coconut, however they’re really nice with a cup of tea in the afternoon!

 17. Golden Gaytime

 Everyone in Australia loves a Golden Gaytime… But what is it?
 Golden Gaytime is an ice-cream made by Streets (with a suspiciously familiar logo).
 It’s toffee and vanilla ice-cream dipped in chocolate and then covered in biscuit pieces.
 There are also a few other flavours available including ‘Unicorn’ and ‘Pina Colada’.
 Go on treat yourself and a friend to one because as Streets themselves say “It’s hard to have a Gaytime on your own”.

 Wherever you go in the world I think you should always try the traditional local food at least once.
 You may hate it but then again you may discover your new favourite thing!
 (Shame they don’t sell Kangaroo in Holland!)